The Phantom of a PDF File

 JHOVE can’t handle the dual encoding in the original file.
 JHOVE does not find the right parenthesis “)” of the Producer field to know when the field ends.
 Consequently, it continues reading the file until finally reaching a problem (Lexical Error) in byte offset 1888, which can’t be decoded anymore.
 The Producer field in the Document Information Dictionary object exists in the offset 87-169 of the PDF file.
 This was quite a bit to track back from the reported error at offset 1888.

-UTF-16BE characters use 2-4-bytes each, and originally, JHOVE connects “)” with the neighbouring byte(s) to form a character.
+UTF-16BE characters use 2 or 4-bytes each, and originally, JHOVE connects “)” with the neighbouring byte(s) to form a character.
 Just adding a space character before the right parenthesis “)” causes the file to be valid according to JHOVE, but as a result, JHOVE results nonsense as the Producer metadata.

 Act 3: XMP as a Friendly Ghost